jmw86069/jamses/README.md

 * `groups()` will export `colnames(design)` representing the design groups.
 * `groups()<-` will update group names with the corresponding vector.

-## Define experiment design and contrasts

-* `groups_to_sedesign()` takes by default a `data.frame` where each column represents an experiment factor, and performs the following steps:

-   * defines appropriate experiment `design` matrix
-   * defines a `contrast` matrix limited to changes in single experiment factors at a time, combining equivalent contrasts across secondary factors where appropriate, up to `max_depth` factor depth.
-   * defines an appropriate `samples` vector typically defined by `rownames()` of the input `data.frame`.

-* Output is `SEDesign` as described:

-   * `SE@samples` - contains the vector of samples.
-   * `SE@design` contains the design matrix.
-   * `SE@contrasts` contains the contrasts matrix.

-* The input `data.frame` columns represent design factors, and column values represent factor levels.
-If columns are `character` they are coerced to `factor`, otherwise the order of existing `factor` levels is maintained.
-* Contrasts are defined such that the first level is the control group in each comparison.

 ## Data normalization